Mission: Writing to Learn

 Thinking Out Loud

-This Substack will document my research journey, but it won’t stop there.
+This Substack will document my thoughts, but it won’t stop there.
 I read widely—beyond academic papers—and will use this space to explore important research, societal shifts, and ideas worth understanding.
 Expect a mix of explained research, insights from popular science, productivity hacks, and reflections on technology and security.

 If you're curious about these topics, I hope you'll join me in learning out loud.